COPtoLON/KB/README.md

 **Key Tools & Skills:** Conflict resolution, frontline customer service, security compliance, resilience.

-### Junior Quantitative Developer
+### Junior Quantitative Developer - X
 LD Pensions | Copenhagen, Denmark | August 2023 – May 2024
 - **Comprehensive Data Pipelines**
   - Automated ETL processes and scheduled scripts (via Python and task scheduler) to ingest, clean, and unify data from multiple sources (Nykredit, Nordea, Bloomberg, MSCI, Sustainalytics, Morgan Stanley, Danske Bank).
+A novel approach for the organization, causing data streams and the ability to analyse data to go from weeks or days down to minutes or hours.
   - Ensured teams received up-to-date analytics at the start of each workday, minimizing data lag and manual overhead.
 - **Modular Python Framework**
   - Built a robust Python package for on-prem use, providing functionalities for quantitative analysis, risk modeling, and data management.
   - Evolved the framework from functional to object-oriented design, accelerating code reusability and maintainability.
   - Created an Excel add-in integrating the library’s functionalities—empowering less technical users to access Python-driven analytics within Excel.
 - **Risk Analytics & Stress Testing**
-  - Developed modules for VaR, CVaR, credit risk, interest rate risk, currency risk, and derivatives risk, with special emphasis on margin call frameworks for currency futures and interest-rate-sensitive portfolios.
+  - Developed modules for VaR, CVaR, credit risk, interest rate risk, currency risk, and derivatives risk, with special functions for on margin call frameworks for currency futures and interest-rate-sensitive portfolios.
   - Partnered with the Chief Investment Officer to interpret Morgan Stanley’s profit forecasting data.
 Reverse-engineered VaR and CVaR calculations, built scenario simulators (Geometric Brownian motion, square-root diffusion), and presented findings to C-level leadership.
 - **ESG & Portfolio Framework**
   - **Designed a Modular Portfolio Framework**